SRFNStack/redish/README.md

 ## redish
-js for using redis as a primary data store
+js for using redis as a primary data store.
+Redis and ssdb are supported.